cucicov/itpma_discord_bot/README.md

 /yellow = generate a shade of yellow
 /purple = generate a shade of purple
 /pink = generate a shade of pink

+## Oblique Strategies BOT

+The original card-based game invented by Brian Eno and Peter Schmidt now available as a bot.
+Just type "/shuffle" and an interpretable message will show up for you to decide the next step to be taken.